Scottie Lewis: Charlotte Hornets (2021–2022)

 Lewis was selected in the second round of the 2021 NBA draft with the 56th pick by the Charlotte Hornets.
 On August 3, 2021, the Hornets signed him to a two-way contract for the 2021–22 season.
 Under the terms of the deal, he split time between the Hornets and their NBA G League affiliate, the Greensboro Swarm.
 On June 29, 2022, the Hornets declined to sign Lewis to a qualifying offer, making him an unrestricted free agent.

 Lewis joined the Hornets for the 2022 NBA Summer League.
 On July 7, 2022, he broke his left leg during a practice session.
 He underwent surgery to address the injury the next day and was ruled out indefinitely.

+On October 28, 2023, Lewis was selected in the 2023 NBA G League draft by the Windy City Bulls, but was waived on November 8.

+Rip City Remix (2024)

+On January 21, 2024, Lewis joined the Rip City Remix, but was waived nine days later.

+Salt Lake City Stars (2024)

+On February 6, 2024, Lewis joined the Salt Lake City Stars.

+Niagara River Lions (2024)

+On July 10, 2024, Lewis signed with the Niagara River Lions of the Canadian Elite Basketball League.